 No matter how much you tout the greatness of your product or service, that alone won’t guarantee success.
 In the consumer marketplace, you must also establish a unique, memorable, trustworthy profile by capturing consumers’ attention and building a long-lasting relationship with them.
 The key to accomplishing this is brand advertising.

 What is brand advertising?

-Brand advertising is a form of advertising used to establish connections and build strong, long-term relationships with consumers over time.
+Brand advertising is a form of advertising which helps establish connections and build strong, long-term relationships with consumers over time.

-Companies that use brand advertising aim to get long-term positive recognition by establishing brand identity, credibility, and loyalty, and connecting with prospects intellectually and emotionally to motivate them to take action in the future.
+Companies that use brand advertising aim to get long-term positive recognition.
+These companies establish brand identity, credibility, and loyalty with their prospects intellectually and emotionally.

-Which form of advertising is designed to influence demand for a specific brand?
+Which form of advertising influence demand for a specific brand?

 Two primary types of advertising exist: brand advertising and direct response advertising.